-Amendment Tanks and Control Buildings at the ISBs
+Amendment Tanks and Control Trailers at the ISBs

-This system has been significantly impacted by the dewatering operations by the pump and treat systems and only one more injection may be required to complete treatment of the remaining water in the system.
+This system has been significantly impacted by the dewatering operations by the pump and treat systems.
 Pantex will continue to monitor to determine whether further injections are necessary.

 The Southeast ISB Extension was installed in 2017 after discovery of the high explosive plume expansion beyond the property boundary.
 The system was designed to prevent further movement of the groundwater plume offsite in areas that are not captured by the pump and treat system and water saturation is too thin to pump.
-Based on the rate of perched groundwater flow and estimated longevity of molasses, injections are necessary every 6-9 months.
+Based on the rate of perched groundwater flow and estimated longevity of molasses, injections are necessary every 12 months.

-The Offsite ISB installation began in 2020, with further phases of installations through 2023.
-System components will be operated as they are installed.
+The Offsite ISB installation began in 2020 and was completed in 2023.
 This system will treat HE contaminants that have moved offsite in thinner areas of perched saturation.
 This system is planned for molasses injection twice annually.

 The Zone 11 ISB system was installed in 2009 as part of the final remedy with multiple expansions occurring as the plumes have changed direction due to the removal of water by the pump and treat systems.
 The latest phase of installation occurred in 2021 to address the changing groundwater flow.
-The injection wells were installed so water flowing through this zone will be treated before it reaches the area south on Texas Tech property near Playa 4.
-Based on the rate of perched groundwater flow and estimated longevity of molasses, injections are necessary every 9-12 months.
+The injection wells were installed so water flowing through this zone will be treated before it reaches the area to the south on Texas Tech property near Playa 4.
+Based on the rate of perched groundwater flow and estimated longevity of molasses, injections are necessary every 12 months.